 But, you have no idea where to start.
 The end goal of $200,000 is too daunting.

 Thinking like an engineer: you have the end goal in mind.
-So, you outline a plan on how to save $200,000.
+So, you outline the following plan to save $200,000:

 - Save on rent by moving back in with your parents

 - Replace your new car with a beat-up car